CAN Bus Troubleshooting

 Debugging ECUs with Automated Decode

 The Controller Area Network (CAN) is a bus structure originally designed for automotive applications, but it has also found its way into other areas.
-The CAN bus is a balanced (differential) 2-wire interface running over shielded twisted pair (STP), unshielded twisted pair (UTP), or ribbon cable.
-Several different data rates are defined by the standard, with 1 Mb/s being the fastest for CAN.
-The more recent variant, CAN FD, has increased transmission speeds to 10 Mb/s, while also increasing the package payloads.
-To maintain signal quality, the bus requires 120Ω termination resistance at each end of the cable.
+The CAN bus is a balanced (differential) two-wire interface running over different types of cables depending on the application.
+Several different data rates are defined by the standard with 1 Mb/s being the fastest for CAN.
+The more recent variant, CAN FD (Flexible Datarate), has increased transmission speeds up to 10 Mb/s, while also increasing the package payloads data field max length.
+To maintain signal quality, the bus requires 120Ω termination resistance at each end of the cable to ensure impedance matching.

-Since its introduction in the 1980’s CAN has been used to transfer data between powertrain ECUs, and with many manufacturers preferring to stay with the proven technology, CAN and LIN are set to remain in the architecture of the modern car.
+Since its introduction in the 1980’s CAN bus has been used to transfer data between electronic control units (ECUs) and with vehicle sensors.

-However, protocol decoding is just the beginning.
-Troubleshooting problems when a bus doesn’t work, or worse yet, works intermittently, goes beyond the bus traffic and into the realm of signal integrity.
+CAN bus protocol decoding is just the beginning.
+Troubleshooting problems when a bus doesn’t work, or worse, works intermittently, goes beyond the bus traffic and into the realm of signal integrity.

 With the complexity of the multi-bus and multi-sensor/actuator systems it’s often difficult to get an overview of the working environment.

 Most of Tektronix’s scopes allow the user to view multiple buses and control signals simultaneously.
 Mixed signal oscilloscopes enable the use of digital channels for bus decoding, freeing up analog channels for evaluating signal quality.
 The 5 Series MSO is especially good at providing visibility into complex ECUs, thanks to its high channel-count, FlexChannel inputs, and large HD display.

 Learn how to Debug CAN, LIN, and Flexray Automotive Busses with an Osciloscope.